 Any numbers which relate to risk are from studies of people who have had this procedure.
 Your doctor may be able to tell you if the risk of a complication is higher or lower for you.

-Some complications can be serious.
+Some complications can be serious and can even cause death.

 You should ask your doctor if there is anything you do not understand.